What is Diastasis Recti Abdominus (DRA)?

 DRA & Pregnancy

 Women’s bodies have been designed to expand to allow your baby space to grow.
 Your tummy muscles become stretched out during pregnancy because of your expanding uterus and growing baby.
-Studies have shown that 100% of woman will have stretching and widening of their tummy muscle during pregnancy.
+Studies have shown that 100% of women will have stretching and widening of their tummy muscle during pregnancy.
 The degree of widening may vary from person to person, but treatment can be very similar!

-What Does it Look like?
+What does it look like?

 Why does DRA matter?

 You might be asking yourself if DRA is a normal part of pregnancy, why does it matter?
-Your tummy muscles play an important role in supporting your body during movement (ex. sitting, standing, getting in/out of bed); and holding organs in place.
+Your tummy muscles play an important role in supporting your body during movement (eg. sitting, standing, getting in/out of bed); and holding organs in place.
 DRA leads to weakness of your tummy muscles which can cause things like loss of coordination, low back pain, and pelvic girdle pain.

-How can Exercise help?
+How can exercise help?

 DRA is treated through targeted exercises that help to maintain and optimize strength and function of your tummy muscles during your postpartum recovery.
 The goal of exercise is NOT to close the gap, but to create good tension over your tummy to get stronger.
-We have created a staged exercise program to help you achieve this.
-You can follow the exercise program below and when you feel ready, you can continue to the next stage.

 Exercise program